alexwbi/alexwbi.github.io/_posts/2021-03-31-why-I-quit-my-startup-job-to-start-a-PhD.md

 ## Risk vs. reward
 I’ve covered the good aspects, but leaving a job to get a PhD comes with real risks.
 Unlike a cushy job in industry, getting a PhD sucks in many ways:
 - _It's long_: 4-6 years, if not more.
 You can quit a job anytime (in the US at least).
-If you quit a PhD part way through, you might not have anything to show for it.
+If you quit a PhD part way through, you might not have anything to show for it (although some programs allow you to get a masters degree along the way).
 - _It's stressful and hard_: smart people have told me it's the hardest thing they've done.
 - _It's an emotional roller-coaster_: self-doubt and imposter syndrome are common, as well as long periods of questioning whether you're making any progress.
 - _It’s a large pay cut compared to working in industry_: Especially if your alternative is working in tech, the monetary opportunity cost is huge.